-This 15-Minute Asian Turkey Noodle Soup brings an Asian twist to your leftover turkey noodle soup!
-Quick, easy and delicious, this one can be made with cooked chicken from a grocery store rotisserie chicken, too!
+This quick and easy turkey soup brings an Asian twist to your leftover turkey noodle soup!
+Can also be made with cooked chicken from a grocery store rotisserie chicken, too!

 Canadian Thanksgiving was this past weekend and, at least here in central Ontario, the weather was picture perfect!
 And of course, there was the food.
 All the great food :) So now that I'm on the other side of that, I am thinking leftover turkey noodle soup, but I am craving something a little lighter and broth-y and with an Asian twist.

 This 15-Minute Asian Turkey Noodle Soup is my answer to both of those situations.
 It's quick, delicious, uses up my leftover turkey and it's a lovely, light lunch or dinner soup.
 There's also something about the combination of the comforting broth, with the healthy greens, the fat chewy noodles and the spicy Sriracha heat that makes this a "will cure what ails you" soup.
 And of course, ready in 15 minutes!